Main image of the Nextas modular dovetail fixture (52 mm variant)

 Case Study: Industrial Automation

-The dovetail fixture pairs seamlessly with the pneumatic zero-point plate, enabling fast, precise clamping of thin-sheet products in industrial automation.
-It slashes setup time, ensures stable machining, and boosts machining efficiency by over 30%.
+The dovetail fixture works with the pneumatic zero-point plate, enabling fast, precise clamping of thin-sheet products in industrial automation.
+It cuts setup time and boosts efficiency by over 30%, keeping the part stable during the run.

 Case study image 1 Case study image 2 Case study image 3